rokath/trice/docs/TraceWithTrice.md

 ###  4.6. <a name='Embeddeddevicetimestamps'></a>Embedded device timestamps

-- If enabled, any 32-bit target value can be used as target timestamp, so it if fully in the hand of the developer if the system clock, a 10µs or a second counter is used.
+- If enabled, any 32-bit target value can be used as target timestamp, so it is in the hand of the developer if the system clock, a 10µs or a millisecond second counter is used.
-- Delivered target timestamps are displayed by the **trice** tool automatically but suppressible by command line switch.
+- Delivered target timestamps are displayed by the **trice** tool automatically, changeable or suppressible by command line switch.
 - If several `TRICE` macros form a single line, the **trice** tool only displays the target timestamp of the first `TRICE` macro.

 ###  4.7. <a name='PCtimestamps'></a>PC timestamps